mickeradman/webshop/README.md

    Note: Be sure you don't run any other services on port 3000.

-3. Run the command "pnpm run seed" from the root folder.
+3. Run the command "pnpm run seed" in projects root folder.

-4. Run the command "pnpm dev" from root folder.
+4. Run the command "pnpm dev" in projects root folder.

 5. Open your preferred web browser and go to http://localhost:5173/